bharathi-tenneti/RHACM-GitOps-MultiTenancy-Demo/README.md

 If `oc apply -f ./ApplicationSets` to try to create application sets to deploy applications, you should see errors like below because viewers have read-only view access to the application namespace `blueargocd` or `redargocd`.

 ```
-Error from server (Forbidden): error when creating "ApplicationSets/blueappset.yaml": applicationsets.argoproj.io is forbidden: User "blueviewer1" cannot create resource "applicationsets" in API group "argoproj.io" in the namespace "blueargocd"
+Error from server (Forbidden): error when creating "ApplicationSets/blueMobileAppset.yaml": applicationsets.argoproj.io is forbidden: User "blueviewer1" cannot create resource "applicationsets" in API group "argoproj.io" in the namespace "blueargocd"
 Error from server (Forbidden): error when retrieving current configuration of:
 Resource: "argoproj.io/v1alpha1, Resource=applicationsets", GroupVersionKind: "argoproj.io/v1alpha1, Kind=ApplicationSet"
 Name: "galaga-application-set", Namespace: "redargocd"
-from server for: "ApplicationSets/redappset.yaml": applicationsets.argoproj.io "galaga-application-set" is forbidden: User "blueviewer1" cannot get resource "applicationsets" in API group "argoproj.io" in the namespace "redargocd"
+from server for: "ApplicationSets/redGalagaAppset.yaml": applicationsets.argoproj.io "galaga-application-set" is forbidden: User "blueviewer1" cannot get resource "applicationsets" in API group "argoproj.io" in the namespace "redargocd"
 ```

 ### As a blue SRE user

-If `oc apply -f ./ApplicationSets` to try to create application sets to deploy applications, you should see output like below because the bluw SRE user has admin access to `blueargocd` applicaiton namespace but no access to `redargocd` application namespace.
+If `oc apply -f ./ApplicationSets` to try to create application sets to deploy applications, you should see output like below because the blue SRE user has admin access to `blueargocd` application namespace but no access to `redargocd` application namespace.

 ```
 applicationset.argoproj.io/mobile-application-set created
 Error from server (Forbidden): error when retrieving current configuration of:
 Resource: "argoproj.io/v1alpha1, Resource=applicationsets", GroupVersionKind: "argoproj.io/v1alpha1, Kind=ApplicationSet"
 Name: "galaga-application-set", Namespace: "redargocd"
-from server for: "ApplicationSets/redappset.yaml": applicationsets.argoproj.io "galaga-application-set" is forbidden: User "bluesre1" cannot get resource "applicationsets" in API group "argoproj.io" in the namespace "redargocd"
+from server for: "ApplicationSets/redGalagaAppset.yaml": applicationsets.argoproj.io "galaga-application-set" is forbidden: User "bluesre1" cannot get resource "applicationsets" in API group "argoproj.io" in the namespace "redargocd"
 ```

 ### RHACM console multi-tenancy